Types of BPO: Finding the Right Outsourcing Model for Your Business

 A cloud is a new form of outsourcing that turns BPO into a business process as a service (BPaaS) model and transforms the industry from a service provider to a planner.

-One example of cloud-based BPO is cloud contact centers that use an internet-based facility to handle customer communications.
+One example of a cloud-based BPO is a cloud contact center that uses an internet-based facility to handle customer communications.
 This facility is suitable for large enterprises requiring multiple communication platforms.

 Pros